mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

                 , mustBeSignedBy senderPpkh
                 ]

 In :code:`lkp` we define the lookups.
-In this case we are not spending any script-utxo, but we are generating a new one and minting a token, so we declare the validator and minting policy.
+In this case we are not spending any script UTxO, but we We will review their implementation in the :ref:`next section <onchain>`.

-We'll review their implementation in the following section.
+are generating a new one and minting a token, so we declare the validator and minting policy.
 In :code:`tx` we define the constraints.
-We declare that we pay to the script the defined datum and value, we mint the control token, and the transaction must be signed by the sender public key.
+We declare that we pay to the script the defined datum and value, we mint the control token, and we require that the transaction must be signed with the sender's public key.

-Now we just need to `yield` the specified unbalanced transaction for being accessible from the client side.
+Now we just need to `yield` the specified unbalanced making it accessible to the client side:

 .. code:: Haskell

           mkTxConstraints lkp tx >>= yieldUnbalancedTx

-This would be the unbalanced transaction that `is sent` to the client for balancing, signing and submitting:
+The following diagram illustrates the unbalanced transaction that is yielded to the client for balancing, signing and submitting:

 .. figure:: /img/unbalancedStart.png

-Let's review now the resolve operation.
-It receives the wallet address corresponding to the user triggering the operation and the reference of the utxo generated at start.
+Let's review now the resolve operation:

 .. code:: Haskell